-Commercial tree cutting in the GSA has been on going since the establishment of communities.
-Sawmill operations were reduced considerably after the end of the oil boom in the 1970's.
-DIAND administered cutting permits up to 1986.
-Since then ENR has administered cutting permits.
+Commercial tree cutting in the Gwich'in Settlement Area (GSA) has been ongoing since the establishment of communities.
+Sawmill operations were reduced considerably after the end of the oil boom in the 1970s.
+The Department of Indian Affairs & Northern Development (DIAND) administered cutting permits up to 1986.
+Since then, Environment & Natural Resources (ENR) has administered cutting permits.

-Each Gwich'in community land claim organization (Designated Gwich'in Organisation or DGO) has a wood miser that is available for community use.
+Each Gwich'in community land claim organization (Designated Gwich'in Organization or DGO) except Inuvik has a wood miser that is available for community use.
 Wood misers in Fort McPherson, Tsiigehtchic and Aklavik have mainly been used by community members to cut lumber for personal use.
-In Inuvik, the Nihtat Band runs the wood miser and produces fuelwood and some lumber.